EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

     }
 }
 ```
-The advantage of this approach over writing a lambda expression, is that it is now easier to write test cases that call the `compareCourses` method directly.
+The advantage of this approach, over writing a lambda expression, is that it is now easier to write test cases that call the `compareCourses` method directly.
 It also makes the code a bit easier to read: we have fewer nested blocks.
 In fact, the only Java 8 style syntax we are using here is a single method reference.

-The are some variants of the method references, based on whether you write a class name or object before the `::` and whether the method name after the `::` is `static` or not.
+There are some variants of the method references, based on whether you write a class name or object before the `::` and whether the method name after the `::` is `static` or not.
 Table [1][] shows all five types of method references, together with their equivalent lambda expressions.

 | Type        | Method Reference          | Lambda Expression                      |
 |:------------|:--------------------------|:---------------------------------------|